emfcamp/software_stories/2022_volunteer_system_user_stories.md

 > Might bring back Role Admin user type if we find any uses for it.

-## Availability

-Allow volunteers to indicate that they are happy to be contacted (possibly restricted to certain times) to cover shifts where we are short of people.

 As a volunteer I would like to:
 -------------------------------
 * Sign up to be a volunteer